 - Make short but sweet agency videos.
 Sweet.
 Short.
 Smart.
 Compelling.
 You have the time. if you need it, I have an animation agency for you.

 - Become a noted strategic thinker.
 Be Unignorable.
 Be top of mind.
 Deliver smart, valuable insights.
 Unignorable insights.
 Think of being perceived as a consultancy vs. agency.
 Send interesting ideas out.

 - Do some fast online market research.
 Think about creating an industry-specific research panel.
 Impactful, effective research will get attention.

 - Show your creativity.
-Do some crazy stuff like Canada’s John St. (look at their videos).
+Do some crazy stuff like Canada’s John St. (look at their videos on YouTube).

 - Spend, but, spend wisely.
-You are probably telling your favorite clients that they should not reduce their spending – dramatically.
-Are you?
-Spend wisely.
+You are probably telling your favorite clients that they should not reduce their spending – a standard agency pitch.
+Are you spending wisely?
 Figure out what works.
-Stop the deer in the headlights action.

 Once Again – Here Are My Main Points To Help Your Advertising Agency Survive & Prosper.